André Frambach

-André Luiz Pfaltzgraff Frambach (born February 15, 1997) is a Brazilian actor, he is the current boyfriend of actress Larissa Manoela since 2022.
+André Luiz Pfaltzgraff Frambach (born 15 February 1997) is a Brazilian actor.

 Career

 He began his career at age nine, as Leandro in "Por Toda Minha Vida."
 He later acted a role of Dalton Vigh as a child, Juvenaldo Ferreira in " Duas Caras", Davi in the miniseries " Queridos Amigos", and Franzé in "Ciranda de Pedra".
 In 2008, he also made a special appearance in A Favorita as Huey, and in 2009, as a boy in Paraíso.
 In 2016 returned to telenovela like Juninho, A Lei do Amor.

 In 2017, he also played a lead role in the 26th season Malhação: Vidas Brasileiras.
 In 2019, he lived Julinho, one of the protagonists of the soap opera Éramos Seis.
 In 2020, Frambach played the lead role of João in the comedy film Airplane Mode with Larissa Manoela.

 In 2022, he played the lead role of Miguel in the Netflix series Temporada de Verão and also played the role of Heitor Gabriel Bastos "Rico" in the telenovela Cara e Coragem.